Gotham-Framework/router/README.md

 ## Router

-The Router component is a simple javascript class who provide an elegant routing system based on strings.
+The Router component is a simple javascript class that provides an elegant routing system based on strings.

 ```javascript
 router.match('/zombie/edit/:id', function(params) {